 What we're about

-The tourists are gone!
-This trail has to be in my top three in all of Oregon.
-It offers a little of everything--climbs, mossy trees, mountain, lake views, and a unique shelter.
+This trail is one of my favorites in Oregon.
+It offers a little of everything--climbs, mossy trees, mountains, lake views, and a unique shelter.
 The trail is a very popular and accessible section of the Pacific Crest Trail near Willamette Pass.
-It is great for summer hiking, swimming, fishing and backpacking, and in the winter it is the perfect trail for snowshoeing and cross-country skiing.
+It is great for summer hiking, swimming, fishing, and backpacking, and in the winter it is the perfect trail for snowshoeing and cross-country skiing.
 Believe me, we'll return for a snowshoe adventure.
-I have only been on this trail twice, once in the wintertime.
-I can't wait to share that with you.
-We begin with a 2 mile gradual climb along the PCT (there are no switchbacks).
-At the top of the hill, we will be rewarded with amazing views of all three Rosary Lakes, Pulpit Rock, Odell Lake, Summit Lake and Diamond Peak.
-The plan is to camp at or near Maiden Shelter--its an octagonal 2-story log cabin with an unlocked door, a woodstove and solar lights.
-Its first come, first served.
-We may get lucky!
-If not, we'll camp nearby.
-I'll monitor weather conditions as we get closer.
-2100 aeg.
-We'll need one or two volunteers to drive.
-We all pitch in for gas.
+We begin with a 2-mile gradual climb along the PCT (there are no switchbacks).
+At the top of the hill, we will be rewarded with amazing views of all three Rosary Lakes, Pulpit Rock, Odell Lake, Summit Lake, and Diamond Peak.
+From there is 2.5 miles east to Maiden Lake/Camp #1.
+If we wish to go further and or depending on conditions :), we continue north, counter-clockwise.
+We'll stop at the Maiden Shelter; it is an octagonal 2-story log cabin with an unlocked door, a wood stove, and solar lights.
+It's first come first served.
+It sleeps 12.
+(We'll be back when the snow flies for a snowshoe adventure--stay tuned for that one).
+It's mainly used for PCT thru-hikers.
+Afterward, we'll continue and eventually make our way to Gold Lake Campground/Camp #2.
+The next morning it is a 4-mile hike back to the vehicles. https://www.alltrails.com/explore/trail/us/oregon/pacific-crest-trail-and-maiden-peak-trail-loop?mobileMap=false&ref=sidebar-view-full-map We'll need one or two volunteers to drive.
+You will all pitch in for gas.